PromyLOPh/guix-hpc-website/drafts/activity-report-2019.md

 complementary approach: adding Guix support to existing tools, such as [`jupyter-repo2docker`](https://repo2docker.readthedocs.io/en/latest/).

+For the Guix Workflow Language we will continue to explore its suitability in scheduler-less compute environments, such as ad-hoc clusters of short-lived virtual servers, that are becoming increasingly popular.
+We think that the properties of bit-reproducible builds and package-level granularity unlock hitherto unavailable sharing among independent parts of workflow environments to an extent that is impossible when using monolithic container images.
+This increase in storage and deployment efficiency is expected to result in significant cost savings when computations are offloaded to externally hosted and metered resources.

 We have witnessed increasing awareness in the scientific community of the limitations of container-based tooling when it comes to building transparent and reproducible workflows.
 We are happy to be associated